CraftySalamander/RTS_Overlay/Readme.md

 Build order selection
 ---------------------

 Below, you find the **Build Order** search bar.
-To choose the build order to display, start by typing a few keywords separated by spaces (space only also works).
-A list of up to 15 corresponding build orders appear.
-Press *Enter* to select the one appearing in bold.
-By default, the build order selected is the first of the list, but you can use *Tab* to select another one.
+To choose the build order to display, start by typing a few keywords.
+A list of up to 10 corresponding build orders appear.
+This is performed using a fuzzy search.
+Alternatively, you can deactivate this fuzzy search (or tune it) in the aforementioned settings file (JSON format) with the *bo_list_fuzz_search* flag.
+When set to False, all the keywords separated by spaces must appear in the selected build orders names.
+Finally, if you only type a single space character, the first 10 build orders will appear.

+Press *Enter* to select the build order appearing in bold.
+By default, the one selected is the first of the list, but you can use *Tab* to select another one.
 Another solution is to click with the mouse on the requested build order.

 Username
 --------